 My current unproven hypothesis for deterring birds is to prune the canes to a shorter height (closer to the 2.5-3 feet height).
 If the raspberries are lower to the ground, there is more risk to the birds by neighborhood predators such as cats.

-Our black raspberries are pruned at around 4 feet, and the birds eat to their hearts content with Molly the cat looking onward.
+Our black raspberries are pruned at around 4 feet, and the birds eat to their hearts content with Molly the farm cat unable to patrol at that height.
 I’d like to prune them shorter in the future to see if there’s a difference.

 2) The deer love them, too.